Below, you’ll find some FAQs about buying a ticket to OKFestival. If you still can’t find the information you need, please get in touch.

 I can’t attend anymore – can I transfer my ticket to a friend?

 You can resell your ticket to someone else and then let us know the new attendee’s name (which we need for the name badge).
 The deadline for changing the name on tickets is 1st July.
 After this date you can still sell your ticket or give it to someone else but we’ll be unable to update the registration details.

 I’d like to bring along my kids – can I do this and do I need to buy tickets for them too?

 Children under 12 don’t need a ticket as long as they are accompanied by an adult with a ticket.
-If your children are over 12 and under 18 you’ll need to purchase tickets for them but in this case, please contact us to find out about suitable ticketing options.
+If your children are over 12 and under 18 you’ll need to purchase student tickets for them.

 Why are you asking for donations when I purchase a ticket?

 OKFestival is a community event which aims to bring together anyone interested in the open movement.

 To allow as many people as possible to attend, we’ve kept ticket prices low and created a financial aid programme but this means that the festival is on a very tight budget.
 If you feel able to make an additional donation on top of the regular ticket price, your support of the festival community will be very much appreciated.
 Because we run on a break-even basis, any unexpected surplus made will be directly reinvested to make sure the event can happen again in the future.